CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Empirical Evaluation

 \subsection{Dataset}

-To build our code database, we collected open-source java projects from GitHub summarized\footnote[1]{https://github.com/yaxirhuxxain/Source-Code-Suggestion} in \hyperref[Table:DataSet]{Table} \ref{Table:DataSet}.
-We choose the projects used in previous references \cite{White2015,Hindle2012,Nguyen2018}.
-The \hyperref[Table:DataSet]{Table} \ref{Table:DataSet} shows the version of the projects, files count in each project, total number of code lines, total code tokens and unique code tokens found in each project without any transformation.
-We split each project into ten equal folds.
-From which one folds is used for testing and rest are used for training purpose.
-After each model training, we rebuild the model so that previous model's training do not have any impact on the afresh model.
+To build our code database\footnote{\url{https://github.com/yaxirhuxxain/Source-Code-Suggestion}}, we collect open-source java projects from GitHub.
+We download an archive containing the latest snapshot of the project’s default branch.
+For comparison, we choose the projects used in previous studies \cite{hindle2012naturalness,nguyen2018deep,white2015toward} summarized in \hyperref[Table:DataSet]{Table} \ref{Table:DataSet}.
+The \hyperref[Table:DataSet]{Table} \ref{Table:DataSet} shows the version of the projects, total number of code lines, total code tokens and unique code tokens found in each project.
+We randomly choose one project(Cassandra) as an independent test set and use the rest of the projects for the model training purpose.
+Further, to evaluate the effectiveness of the proposed approach we adopt a random testing approach.
+In random testing we train the model on one project and test it with a different project (beside Cassandra and itself).
+To empirically evaluate our work, we repeat our experiment on each project separately.
+Each project is subdivided into ten equal lines of code folds from which one fold is used for validation and rest are used for training purpose.
+One important thing to mention here is that the test sets was never used while training or validating the models and was only used for evaluation purpose.